Endorsement Procedures

 Rule III – Significance of endorsements

 • Section 1.
-Endorsements represent a directive by the 45th’s membership to its executive board and other committees to make every reasonable effort to support worthy campaigns.
+Endorsements represent a directive by the 45th’s membership to its executive board and other committees to make every reasonable effort to support those campaigns and ballot measures.

 • Section 3.
 Only campaigns the 45th has endorsed are eligible for financial support.